auhsojsomar/the-plague/README.md

   - Browse and view products with variants (color and size).
   - Detailed product pages showcasing variants.
+  - **NEW:** Products are dynamically fetched and displayed on the homepage.
+  - **NEW:** Updated card design for "Best Products" and "Featured Products" sections on the homepage for a more modern and engaging look.

 - **Shopping Cart:**

   - Add items to the cart.
   - Checkout process with address and payment transaction support.
-  - **NEW:** Cart count now updates dynamically in the navbar when items are added or removed.
+  - **NEW:** Cart count now updates dynamically in the navbar when:
+    - Items are added or removed.
+    - Quantities are changed within the cart.
+    - Items are deleted.
   - **NEW:** Items are removed from the cart automatically upon successful checkout.

 - **Product Filtering:**